 Some parents choose to make a quilt out of pieces of each costume to give to their dancer after their senior year.
 If you or someone in your family sews, this may be a great option for you.

 Check with local theater companies, pre-school programs, or school drama and dance departments.
-Also, if your studio offers dance camps throughout the summer, they may be interested in using them as well.
+Also, if your studio offers dance camps throughout the summer, your studio owner may be interested in using them as well.

 You can try eBay of course or you can try one of several costume resellers.
 See our list of costume resellers here.
 Costume resellers are like any consignment store in that they take a percentage of the sell price.
 Typically, they sell higher end or custom costumes.
+In addition, there are various facebook pages that allow you to sell your costumes.
 Many families opt to sell the costumes and put the money towards costumes for the upcoming year.

 What do you do with the dance costumes at the end of the season?